StaThin/RGM/README.md

-# README
+## Datasets and examples from the book *Regression Graphs for Categorical Data*

-## Datasets and examples from the book Regression Graphs for Categorical Data
+- Example 1